Cline

 Key Features

-• Edits code across entire project with dependency awareness
+• Edits code across the entire project with dependency awareness

 • Runs bash commands and monitors output in real time

-• Plan mode explores codebase and asks clarifying questions
+• Plan mode for exploring and asking clarifying questions

-• Act mode executes plan with diffs and checkpoints
+• Act mode with diff review and approval checkpoints

 About Cline